Career bracket: category A

-- February to April of the first year: observation and getting to know the hospital setting: activities, roles and organisation, institutional operation and strategic issues.
+- February to April of the 1st year: observation and getting to know the hospital setting: activities, roles and organisation, institutional operation and strategic issues.

 The objectives can be adapted for those with prior hospital experience.

-The location for the work placement is selected from a list approved by the school in the first week of the new term.
+The location for the work placement is selected from a list approved by the school.

 External work placement